-This article was guest-written by Monika Jansen of Jansen Communications.
+This guest post was written by Monika Jansen, of Jansen Communications.

-It’s hard to be objective about your organization’s website.
+It’s hard to be objective about your organization’s web content.

 Even if you didn’t write the content, you are too wrapped up in the day-to-day to take a cold, hard look at it.
 So…here are five ways to tell if your web content sucks.